vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The origin of the other theme, viz. Śiva’s transformation into a little child, can also be traced back to the Kauṣītaki Brāhmaṇa, in which Prajāpati begets a \(grand\)son through his four sons and daughter Uṣas \(KauṣBr 6.1–3\).
 This infant \(?\), ‘of a thousand eyes, of a thousand feet, with a thousand fitted \(arrows on his bow\)’, 18 asks his \(grand\)father to bestow upon him eight nameṣ 19

-A new version of this myth is found in the Purāṇapa˜
+A new version of this myth is found in the Purāṇapañcalakṣaṇa,20 which tells

-ncalakṣaṇa,20 which tells

 that at the dawn of creation, in the first kalpa, Mahādeva Rudra engendered